eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 <!-- Personal feedback and sample solution codes will be provided after submission deadline via a shared [Polybox](https://polyboxdoc.ethz.ch) folder.
 Make sure to register to the service and install the finder extension if possible. -->

 ### Submission
-- Submission of scripts (weeks 1 & 2), GitHub commit hash (or SHA) (week 3 and onwards) or other documents happens on the course's [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=20175).
+- Submission of notebooks (weeks 1 & 2), GitHub commit hash (or SHA) (week 3 and onwards) or other documents happens on the course's [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=20175).
 - Actions and tasks related to GitHub will happen on your private course-related GitHub repository.

-**Starting from lecture 3 and onwards**, homework script submission happens on GitHub.
+**Starting from lecture 3 and onwards**, the developement of homework scripts happens on GitHub AND you will have to submit the git commit hash (or SHA) on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=20175) in the related _git commit hash (SHA)_ submission activity.

 :construction: More infos to come soon.